 These days employers in the hospitality industry want staff with a range of skills.
 They need to be able to talk with customers, run all the front-of-house tasks with the same ease that they prepare great food.

-In this one-year level 4 culinary arts course, you'll learn a range of skills to work in New Zealand’s booming hospitality industry.
+In this one-year level 4 culinary arts course, you'll learn a range of skills to work in New Zealand’s hospitality industry.

 You'll get loads of hands-on experience to practise skills in real-life service settings on campus.
 You'll also learn how to plan, prepare and present hot and cold, savoury and sweet dishes in our commercial kitchens.